DeVinci-FabLab/Repository-template/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the [**project**].
+Please note we have a code of conduct, please follow it in all your interactions with the project.

+## I18N

+All contributions should be in English.
+This is to ensure that all members of the community can understand and contribute to the project.
+Translations can be made in addition to the English version.
+It is recommended to use the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard for language codes.

+## Documentation

+It is mandatory to document all contributions.
+This includes code, issues, and pull requests.
+The documentation should be as clear and concise as possible.
+It should be written in Markdown format.
+The documentation should be in the `README.md` file at the root of the project.
+Further documentation can be added in the `docs` folder.

+## Deployment

+Every solution should have a docker deployment option (with compose.yml and DOCKERFILE if necessary).
+The deployment should be as simple as possible and should be documented in the README.md file.

-## Pull Request Process
+## Archiving

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
+Would it be because the project has been aborted or because it has been completed, the project should be archived.

-## Attribution
+## Licensing

-This CONTRIBUTING.md is adapted from the [PurpleBooth gist](https://gist.github.com/PurpleBooth/b24679402957c63ec426), available at <https://gist.github.com/PurpleBooth/b24679402957c63ec426>.
+All public projects within the DeVinci Fablab organization are [MIT licensed](./LICENSE).